MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Partner Surprised`
 `Partner Name`: Aww, no, the Mankey gang!

+`Wobbuffet Normal`
-Wobbuffet: Wobbuffet?
+`Wobbuffet Name`: Wobbuffet?

 `Partner Worried`
 `Partner Name`: That Mankey gang...

 `Partner Worried`
 `Partner Name`: Did they chase us here to get us back?

+`Mankey Normal`
-Mankey: That's right, you!
+`Mankey Name`: That's right, you!

+`Mankey Normal`
-Mankey: You got lucky!
+`Mankey Name`: You got lucky!
 You don't mess with us!

+`Mankey Normal`
-Mankey: We're not gonna lose this time!
+`Mankey Name`: We're not gonna lose this time!
 We'll pulverize you!

+`Mankey Normal`
-Mankey: Mukkeeeeh!
+`Mankey Name`: Mukkeeeeh!
 Crush them!

+`Mankey Normal`
-Mankey: Whoa!
+`Mankey Name`: Whoa!
 L-look at that!

+`Mankey Normal`
-Mankey: Ch-Chestnut!
+`Mankey Name`: Ch-Chestnut!

+`Mankey Normal`
-Mankey: It is!
+`Mankey Name`: It is!
 It's a peeled Chestnut!

 `Partner Worried`
 `Partner Name`: Wh-what?

+`Mankey Normal`
-Mankey: Whisper, whisper...
+`Mankey Name`: Whisper, whisper...

+`Mankey Normal`
-Mankey: Mutter, mutter...
+`Mankey Name`: Mutter, mutter...

 `Partner Worried`
 `Partner Name`: What are they doing?

 `Wynaut Normal`
 `Wynaut Name`: They look like...
 They're having a discussion.

+`Wobbuffet Normal`
-Wobbuffet: Wobbuffet!
+`Wobbuffet Name`: Wobbuffet!

 `Partner Worried`
 `Partner Name`: What's going on?

+`Mankey Normal`
-Mankey: ...Uh, listen.
+`Mankey Name`: ...Uh, listen.
 You got something we want...

+`Mankey Normal`
-Mankey: That peeled Chestnut you have...
+`Mankey Name`: That peeled Chestnut you have...
 Can we have it?

+`Mankey Normal`
-Mankey: We, uh...
+`Mankey Name`: We, uh...
 Love peeled Chestnuts!

+`Mankey Normal`
-Mankey: Like, we love them so much, we can't think of a life without Chesnuts!
+`Mankey Name`: Like, we love them so much, we can't think of a life without Chesnuts!

 `Partner Normal`
 `Partner Name`: Can't you just get Chesnuts by yourselves?

+`Mankey Normal`
-Mankey: You know how Chestnuts have that spiky shell?
+`Mankey Name`: You know how Chestnuts have that spiky shell?

+`Mankey Normal`
-Mankey: Trying to peel that spiky shell It hurts.
+`Mankey Name`: Trying to peel that spiky shell It hurts.
 And we end up losing our tempers!

+`Mankey Normal`
-Mankey: That's why we're asking.
+`Mankey Name`: That's why we're asking.
 Give us that peeled Chestnut.
 We'll do whatever you want.

 `Partner Worried`
 `Partner Name`: Hmmm... `Hero Name`, what do you think?

 `Partner Worried`
 `Partner Name`: Should we give our peeled Chestnut to the Mankey gang?

 *If `Hero Name` chooses "Yes."*

 `Partner Inspired`
 `Partner Name`: I know!
 Listen, Mankey gang, how are you with physical labor?

+`Mankey Normal`
-Mankey: Physical labor?
+`Mankey Name`: Physical labor?
 You mean muscle work?

+`Mankey Normal`
-Mankey: We have muscles...
+`Mankey Name`: We have muscles...
 But we don't like work.

+`Mankey Normal`
-Mankey: But if it's for that peeled Chestnut...
+`Mankey Name`: But if it's for that peeled Chestnut...

 `Partner Normal`
 `Partner Name`: OK!
 This is what we'll do!

 `Partner Normal`
 `Partner Name`: We were going to make our rescue team base something more impressive than this.

+`Mankey Normal`
-Mankey: Rescue team base?
+`Mankey Name`: Rescue team base?

 `Partner Normal`
 `Partner Name`: That's right!
 Our rescue team base!